T4Man/testRepo/README.md

 ```
 Parameter is the route you are posting to.

-###Code to create a POST route with an optional callback.
+###Example of a POST route with an optional callback.
 ```
 wff.router.post('[url you are posting to]', function(req, res){
   var concatData = '';